xlinx/phyphox-android-udp/README.md

 This project has been created at the RWTH Aachen University and is released under the GNU General Public Licence (see licence file) since version 1.1.0.

-**The names "phyphox" and "RWTH Aachen University" as well as the RWTH Aachen logo are registered trademarks.**
+**The names "phyphox" and "RWTH Aachen Univer

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
      alt="Get it on F-Droid"